truzo/tomango-2018/site/content/strategy.md

 What’s happened in that time to make you so happy?

-If you run a business, what will your business look like?
-What are your financial goals?
+What will your business look like?
 What size and shape will it be?
-What will your own personal involvement look like?
+How much profit will you be making?
+How much involvement will you have personally?

 Maybe you don’t run your own business (yet).
 Maybe you’re the person in charge of running a project for your boss.
 What does your own future look like?